Below you can find a complete list of Korean animals. We currently track 232 animals in South Korea and are adding more every day!

 - Asian Giant Hornet – Having gained notoriety worldwide as the “murder hornet,” the Asian giant hornet can deliver a painful neurotoxin.
 While a single hornet cannot produce these toxins in sufficient quantities to kill a human, multiple stings can be life-threatening to non-allergic people in very rare circumstances.
 The threat is multiplied in people with allergies.
 Fortunately, only a handful of people die every year from their stings.

-- Japanese Pit Viper – Also known as the mamushi, this snake is native to China, Japan, and the Koreas.
+- Japanese Pit Viper – Also known as the mamushi, this snake is native to China, Japan, and Korea.
 Death is relatively rare, but it can deliver a painful toxin that may require a week of treatment in the hospital.